Astrafer (ASTRAFER) Achieves Self Reported Market Cap of $4.59 Million

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-It is usually not currently possible to buy alternative cryptocurrencies such as Astrafer directly using U.S. dollars.
-Investors seeking to trade Astrafer should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Astrafer using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Astrafer directly using US dollars.
+Investors seeking to trade Astrafer should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Astrafer using one of the exchanges listed above.

 Receive News & Updates for Astrafer Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Astrafer and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.